ubeac/SBCGateway/README.md

 ## Getting started

 For running this project you will need a fresh installation of [raspbian lite](https://www.raspberrypi.org/downloads/raspbian/) on a Bluetooth and WIFI enabled [RaspberryPi](https://www.raspberrypi.org/products/).

-You need to have [python 3](https://www.python.org/) and [requests](http://docs.python-requests.org/en/master/).
+* You need to have [python 3](https://www.python.org/) and [requests](http://docs.python-requests.org/en/master/).
-For BT and BLE scanner you will need [pybluez](https://github.com/pybluez/pybluez).
+* For BT and BLE scanner you will need [pybluez](https://github.com/pybluez/pybluez).
-For WIFI scanner you will need [scappy](https://scapy.net/).
+* For WIFI scanner you will need [scappy](https://scapy.net/).

 You can get projects from our [Git Repository](https://github.com/ubeac/SBCGateway)

-For instructions on how to configure and run each project refer to the readme file in their own project folder.
+For instructions on how to configure and run each project refer to the readme file in their own folder.